 There’s a lot of things missing on Wheaton Patch.
-Text links are gone, not just broken, but have taken their words with them, rending some sentences nonsensical.
+Text links are gone, not just broken, but have taken their words with them, rendering some sentences nonsensical.
 Videos, including pieces that took several weeks, have disappeared into the ether.

 I know this because I was the one who put all those links there.
 I was the one who created those videos.

-Last week AOL announced it had sold control of Patch to Hale Global, an otherwise non-nondescript turnaround firm.
-The announcement is basic corporate nothing speak, promising to to re-launch Patch as an “efficient platform”.
+Last week AOL announced it had sold control of Patch to Hale Global, an otherwise nondescript turnaround firm.
+The announcement is basic corporate speak, promising to to re-launch Patch as an “efficient platform”.
 One report says Patch would be entirely dismantled and sold off in its various parts.
 (Edit 1/29: 100 more of Patch staff gone)

 Fair enough, given it had already begun dismantling itself.

-When Patch ramped up in 2010, the idea seemed counterintuitive enough to work: scaling real local journalism.
+When Patch ramped up in 2010, the idea seemed counter-intuitive enough to work: scaling real local journalism.

 For me it was AOL’s relatively large pockets versus struggling local newspapers; slow to internet launch newspapers versus a website-only hybrid of bloggy items and reported stories with tips from engaged local residents.
 Promised a challenging launch and a large amount of independence, I jumped on.